Not just a formality

 In addition to our engagement with universities, universities of applied science and research institutions, we consider another approach to be very important: We strive to fascinate children and young people right from an early age with the topic of renewable energies, and wind power in particular, using special activities.
 That is the reason we regularly take part in events such as Zukunftstag (future days).

-In April 2015 alone, 20 children and young people between the ages of 11 to 15 visited Deutsche Windtechnik.
+As a part of the future day, children and young people between the ages of 10 to 15 visited Deutsche Windtechnik.
 Our employees introduced them to the topic of wind energy in a fun way.
 Under the supervision of our employees, the kids were able to try their hand at programming a Lego wind turbine, abseil from a training tower and view a turbine from the inside, amongst other activities.